-An Authentication Response MUST signal the Level of Assurance that the User has been authenticated with.
-If the Identity Provider cannot match the requested level, a RequestedAuthnContext SAML error response is sent to the Relying Party, it should contain the top-level StatusCode "urn:oasis:names:tc:SAML:2.0:status:Responder" and the second-level StatusCode "urn:oasis:names:tc:SAML:2.0:status:NoAuthnContext".
+A <saml:assertion> MUST signal the Identity Assurance Level that the User has been authenticated with.
+If the Identity Provider cannot match the requested level, it should send a RequestedAuthnContext SAML error response to the Relying Party.
+This response should contain the top-level StatusCode "urn:oasis:names:tc:SAML:2.0:status:Responder" and the second-level StatusCode "urn:oasis:names:tc:SAML:2.0:status:NoAuthnContext".

-Unsolicited responses MUST also signal the Level of Assurance that the User has been authenticated with.
+Unsolicited responses MUST also signal the Identity Assurance Level that the User has been authenticated with.